numenta/htmresearch/projects/capybara/datasets/README.md

 The `UCI Human Activity data` is the most interesting dataset for someone looking to evaluate the classification of time series with HTM.
 This is a good temporal dataset to start with and it was the most challenging to classify.
 The data lives under `nupic.research/projects/capybara/datasets/uci_har`.

+Other datasets that are good to use for classification tasks:
+1. `ucr`: a collection of time series.
+Particularly the collection of time series called `synthetic_data`.
+[Source](http://www.cs.ucr.edu/~eamonn/time_series_data)
+2. `SyntheticData`: synthetic sequences using a pool of sequence motifs.

 ## Usage
 To download and format the data, run: `./run.sh`.
 The UCR data is password